Two Men Plead Guilty In Major Cocaine Conspiracy

 FAX: (716) 551-3051

-BUFFALO, N.Y.-U.S. Attorney William J. Hochul Jr. announced today that Alvin Torres, Jr. pleaded guilty to conspiracy to possess with intent to distribute, and to distribute, cocaine, before U.S. District Judge Elizabeth A. Wolford.
+BUFFALO, N.Y.-U.S. Attorney William J. Hochul Jr. announced today that Javier Pagan, Jr. and Samuel Hernandez pleaded guilty to conspiracy to possess with intent to distribute, and to distribute, cocaine, before U.S. District Judge Elizabeth A. Wolford.
 The charge carries a maximum penalty of 20 years in prison and a $1,000,000 fine.
-In addition, Rafael Burgos, Jr. pleaded guilty to conspiracy to possess with intent to distribute, and to distribute, five kilograms or more of cocaine which is punishable by a mandatory minimum 10 years in prison, a maximum of life and a $10,000,000 fine.

-Assistant U.S. Attorney Michael J. Adler, who is handling the case, stated that between 2013 and June 10, 2015, law enforcement officers investigated a drug trafficking organization led by defendants Burgos and David Jesus Pagan.
-During the course of the investigation, it was determined that the defendants distributed multiple kilograms of cocaine throughout the Dunkirk area.
+Assistant U.S. Attorney Michael J. Adler, who is handling the case, stated that between 2013 and June 10, 2015, law enforcement officers have been investigating a drug trafficking organization led by defendants David Jesus Pagan and Rafael Burgos, Jr. During the course of the investigation, it was determined that the defendants distributed multiple kilograms of cocaine throughout the Dunkirk area.

-Burgos and Torres were arrested in June of 2015 along with Samuel Hernandez III, Javier Pagan, Jr., David Jesus Pagan, and Angel Pierluissi.
-Search warrants were executed at the time of the arrests at six properties which resulted in the recovery of more than seven kilograms of cocaine (the largest seizure ever in the City of Dunkirk) and approximately $175,000 in cash as well as an AR-15 assault rifle with a 30 round magazine.
-During a search of Burgos’ residence, officers discovered a secret room with a money counting machine.
+Javier Pagan and Hernandez were arrested in June of 2013 along with David Jesus Pagan, Burgos, as well as Alvin Torres, Jr. and Angel Pierluissi.
+Search warrants were executed at the time of the arrests at six properties which resulted in the recovery of more than seven kilograms of cocaine and approximately $175,000 in cash as well as an AR-15 assault rifle with a 30 round magazine.

-Hernandez and Javier Pagan, Jr. have been convicted and are awaiting sentencing.
-Charges are pending against David Jesus Pagan and Angel Pierluissi.
+Charges are pending against David Jesus Pagan, Burgos, Alvin Torres, Jr. and Angel Pierluissi.
 The fact that a defendant has been charged with a crime is merely an accusation and the defendant is presumed innocent until and unless proven guilty.

-Torres will be sentenced on September 7, 2016 at 10:30 a.m. before Judge Wolford.
-Sentencing of Burgos will be scheduled at a later date.
+Hernandez will be sentenced on July 19, 2016 at 4:00 p.m. before Judge Wolford.
+Sentencing for Pagan will be scheduled at a later date.